History of Tyler Childers in Timeline

 In 2022, Tyler Childers supported Charles Booker's campaign for the U.S. Senate and sang at the second inauguration of Kentucky Governor Andy Beshear.

-In July 2023, Tyler Childers released the single "In Your Love", co-written with Geno Seale, and announced his upcoming album Rustin' In the Rain.
+In July 2023, Tyler Childers released the single "In Your Love", co-written with Geno Seale, and announced his new album Rustin' In the Rain.
+The accompanying music video depicted a relationship between two gay coal miners in the 1950s.

-On September 8, 2023, Tyler Childers released his album Rustin' In the Rain, which includes a cover of S.G.
+On September 8, 2023, Tyler Childers released his album Rustin' In the Rain, which features a cover of S.G.
 Goodman's song "Space and Time".

-During a New Year's Eve performance in Lexington in 2023, Tyler Childers referenced drinking his last beer a day before he and Sturgill Simpson played a show at Rupp Arena on February 28, 2020.
+During a New Year's Eve performance in Lexington, KY in 2023, Tyler Childers referenced drinking his last beer a day before he and Sturgill Simpson played a show at Rupp Arena on February 28, 2020.

-In 2023, Tyler Childers expressed support for same-sex marriage in the music video of his song "In Your Love".
+In 2023, Tyler Childers expressed support for coal miners' rights as well as same-sex marriage in the music video of his song "In Your Love".

 2024: Headliner at Bourbon & Beyond Festival

-In 2024, Tyler Childers was announced as one of the headliners for the Bourbon & Beyond festival in Louisville, his home state.
+In 2024, Tyler Childers was announced as one of the headliners for the Bourbon & Beyond festival in Louisville, Kentucky.